Skinny pig

-The Skinny pig or skinny is an almost hairless strain of guinea pig.
+The Skinny Pig or Skinny is an almost hairless strain of guinea pig.
 Skinny pigs typically have hair on their muzzles, feet, and legs, but are hairless over the remainder of their bodies.
 Some of them have a thin covering of fuzzy hair on their backs as well.
-The Skinny pig is not one of the 13 recognized cavy breeds by the American Cavy Breeders Association.
+The Skinny guinea pig is not one of the 13 recognized cavy breeds by the American Cavy Breeders Association.
 A healthy skinny has skin that is mostly smooth, with some wrinkling around the legs and neck.
 The body is full with no appearance of spine or ribs.
 Skinnies can come in a variety of skin colors and patterns, including "Dutch", "Brindle", and "Himalayan".
-The term "skinny" is used for hairless guinea pigs either because it colloquially refers to the exposed skin of the animal, or because it describes their thinner appearance due to their lack of hair.
+The term skinny is used for hairless guinea pigs either because it colloquially refers to the exposed skin of the animal, or because it describes their thinner appearance due to their lack of hair.